 What is the best country for expats?
 Ecuador is almost always on the radar for future expats planning a move to Latin America.
-In this guest post by Sara Chaca (Attorney /Abogada in Cuenca Ecuador) you’ll learn about seven factors that make Ecuador the best country for expats.
+In this post by Sara Chaca (Attorney /Abogada in Cuenca Ecuador) you’ll learn about seven factors that make Ecuador the best country for expats.
 Bio at end of post.

 Why Ecuador is the Best Country for Expats